Everything has a value. My definition of economics is. what’s it worth to you? Exactly, how much sex is enough?

 The 90’s research is our most recent baseline, our standard fare.
 That data revealed to us that 40% of couples had sex two to three times per week and that the frequency dropped with age and marriage duration.
 In 2002 Klusman found a drop in both frequency and satisfaction as couples are together longer.
 While it sounds intuitive, those numbers are old and we know that frequency diminishes when we consider other factors as well, such as two adult working homes, children (my benchmark is children under 10), physical and physiological factors, relational issues, and so on.

 The research from over 2400 married couples published in the Journal of Social Psychological and Personality Science just last November found that the more sex a couple had the happier they were, but, interestingly, there was a cap—once per week.
 The same held true for a much larger sample of romantic relationships, where marriage was not teased out.

-The law of diminishing returns, borrowed from economics, applies to the frequency with our time in the bedroom is most efficient.
+The law of diminishing returns, borrowed from economics, applies to the frequency of our time in the bedroom which is most efficient.
 The law states that there is an optimal amount of employees that should be added to get a job done efficiently and that too much, in fact, leads to inefficiency.
 Having sex once or twice a month might not be enough, but more than once per week is too much.
-In a 2015 controlled study couples who, via instruction, doubled their amount of sex were no happier the with their baseline rate and in fact reported enjoying sex less.
+In 2015, a controlled study had couples who, via instruction, doubled their amount of sex were no happier the with their baseline rate and in fact reported enjoying sex less.
 With the law of diminishing returns, there is a downside to too much sex